Jqnox/PAAD/features.md

 Feature: Transaction history viewing for mobile app
 Feature: View timeline of places visited on mobile app
 Feature: Edit account details and profile picture in mobile app
+Feature: Route and line management for web app